mff-uk/sparqless/docs/configuration.md

 but to set them to `true` in the [hot reloading](hot_reloading.md) config.
 That way, the necessary observations will be carried out in the background while you can already explore and query the dataset.

+If set, `observationsOutputPath` dictates the path to which the collected observations should be written.
+They are saved as a [Turtle](https://en.wikipedia.org/wiki/Turtle_(syntax)) RDF file, so a `.ttl` suffix is recommended.
+If this option is `undefined`, the observations will not be saved to disk.

 ### Postprocessing